huydinhtran/huydinhtran.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a first-year PhD Computer Science student at [The University of Kansas](https://ku.edu/).
-I'm working as a Graduate Research Assistant under the guidance of [Professor Mohammad Alian](https://alian-eecs.ku.edu/) in [KU Architecture Research Group](http://arg.ku.edu/).
-My research interest is computer architecture and systems with a concentration on computer system simulation, profiling/sampling workload, and performance/power models.
-My current research focuses on developing standard sampling methodologies for scale-out applications.
+I'm currently a PhD Computer Science student at [The University of Kansas](https://ku.edu/) under the guidance of [Professor Mohammad Alian (Cornell University)](https://alian.csl.cornell.edu/).
+My research interest is computer architecture and systems with a concentration on processor microarchitecture, computer system simulation, profiling/sampling workload, and performance/power models.

 News
 ======
+* 08/18/2024 GTA for EECS 581 - Software Engineering II
+* 07/29/2024 Attended gem5 Bootcamp at UC Davis
-* 08/15/2023 I officially started my PhD and joined KU Architecture Research Group of Professor Mohammad Alian
+* 08/15/2023 Started PhD journey as GRA under the supervision of Professor Mohammad Alian